sferes2/sferes2/README.md

 sferes2 [![Build Status](https://img.shields.io/travis/sferes2/sferes2.svg)](https://travis-ci.org/sferes2/sferes2)
 =======

 Sferes2 is a high-performance, multi-core, lightweight, generic C++98 framework for evolutionary computation.
+It is mainly used in our research about:
+- neuro-evolution
+- quality diversity
+- behavioral diversity
+- multi-objectivization

 It is intently kept small to stay reliable and understandable.

 Sferes2 heavily relies on template-based meta-programming in C++ to get both abstraction and execution speed.